-If an outside applicant's drug test is verified as positive, he/shethey will be prohibited from hire.
+If an outside applicant's drug test is verified as positive, they will be prohibited from hire.
 Applicants may be considered again for employment with the City after six (6) months.

-Post-accident: Post-accident testing will be conducted when an employee, driving a vehicle/equipment during the course of his or hertheir shift, has an accident which results in any of the following:
+Post-accident: Post-accident testing will be conducted when an employee, driving a vehicle/equipment during the course of their shift, has an accident which results in any of the following: